UPC/ravada/docs/docs/Kiosk_mode.rst

 ==========

 Kiosk ( or anonymous ) allows any user, not logged in, to create a volatile virtual machine.
-This mode can be defined for some bases in some networks.
+Once this machine is shut down, it is destroyed automatically.

 This feature is only available on Ravada 0.3.
 You can get it from here: